CommonAccord/GISP_Fusion_Law_Code/Doc/G/BrownEdu/GISP-Application/Demo/GISP_Fusion_Law_Code/Application.md

 Eval.3.sec=Labs: Completing a series of introductory labs to become familiar with GIT and the CommonAccord system.

 Eval.4.sec=Projects: Each student will prepose a series of projects based off of the material discussed in class that they would like to work on.
 These can include applying open source-software development and semantic computing to solve problems at the university (Entrepreneurship, Watson Center), improving the user Interface, coding integration with databases to bridge the links (Google Maps, Containers, JSON).
-These involve both communication adn

 Eval.5.sec=Final: Writing the final paper is a project that begins even on the first day of class.
 This involves actively participating in the definitions of terms that each student will be given to research and document.
 It also requires synthesizing the content learned in the other sections.
 Students will be evaluated based off of their git contributions to the document.